SturmEnte/SturmEnte/README.md

 I am a 17-year-old student from Schleswig-Holstein/Germany.
 I am a student at a high school with a focus on computer science and math.

-- 😄 Pronouns: he/him
-- 📫 How to reach me:
 - Email - sturmente@proton.me
 - Discord - sturmente

 ### Languages